-1. Periodic portfolio review and consultation with clients through our Investment Adviser Representatives ("Representative").

-2. Handling subsequent transactions (additional investments and redemptions).

-3. Responding to client inquiries about their accounts.

-4. Requests for an annual in-person or telephonic meeting with clients to discuss the account and any changes to the client's investment objectives or reasonable investment restrictions.
+- 1. Periodic portfolio review and consultation with clients through our Investment Adviser Representatives ("Representative"). - 2.
+Handling subsequent transactions (additional investments and redemptions). - 3.
+Responding to client inquiries about their accounts. - 4.
+Requests for an annual in-person or telephonic meeting with clients to discuss the account and any changes to the client's investment objectives or reasonable investment restrictions.

 Pursuant to an intercompany agreement, AMUS provides (i) advice as to proposed asset allocations, (ii) advice on investment strategies in the MPA Program and (iii) various operational services.
 HSI compensates AMUS for these services.
+In addition, some strategies available in the programs are managed under an intercompany agreement with HSBC Bank USA, N.A.
+(HBUS).